segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 ## Android Quickstart

-Before you start, make sure you have `node` installed using the instructions in the [prerequisites](#prerequisites) above.
+Before you start, make sure you have `node` installed.
+Use the instructions in the [prerequisites](#prerequisites) above.

-Next, install `analytics-android` in your app and configure the singleton analytics instance by following the first three steps in our [Android Quickstart](https://segment.com/docs/connections/sources/catalog/libraries/mobile/android/quickstart/#step-1-install-the-library).
+Next, install `analytics-android` in your app, and configure the singleton analytics instance by following the first three steps in our [Android Quickstart](https://segment.com/docs/connections/sources/catalog/libraries/mobile/android/quickstart/#step-1-install-the-library).

 Typewriter comes with a quickstart wizard that generates a [`typewriter.yml`](#configuration-reference) configuration, along with your first Typewriter client.
 To use this wizard, run: